 The Warwickshire Health and Wellbeing Board provides leadership and direction to help improve the health and wellbeing of local people and reduce health inequalities.
 It became a fully constituted partnership body in April 2013 and acts as the main strategy forum for health, social care and public health in the county.
 It brings together representatives from the county council, district and borough councils, NHS providers and commissioners, Health Watch and the Police and Crime Commissioner.
 Its key responsibilities include the following:

 - To identify needs and priorities across Warwickshire in the Joint Strategic Needs Assessment (JSNA) so that commissioning/policy decisions and priorities are based on evidence

-- To develop a shared Health and Wellbeing Strategy that addresses needs identified in the JSNA
+- To develop and publish a Joint Health and Wellbeing Strategy that addresses needs identified in the JSNA